 Are you considering buying or adopting a coonhound?
 Then you must ensure that this pet is indeed right for your lifestyle and family.
 Coonhounds need an owner who can take them on hunts and outdoor activities.
 This is a dog that could run away if he gets to smell an interesting scent.
 They are also pack animals and therefore in need of constant attention from their owner.
 Boredom can quickly set in if your coon is left alone without work or play.
 In such cases, your dog won’t hesitate to jump the fence or go exploring on his own.
 Their loud bawls and barks also demand a large home with a big yard or neighbor-less property.
 You simply cannot confine this dog in small quarters.
 If your job demands that you work long hours away from home, the Coon is not for you.

-Where to find a Coonhound for sale
+Where to find a Coonhound

 You can get your Coonhound from a shelter or a reputable breeder.
 If you adopt a purebred coonhound or coonhound mix, expect to pay up to $500 to the shelter.
 On the other hand, if you choose to buy your puppy from a Coonhound breeder, prepare to shell out at least $1000-$2000 for Coonhound puppies (based on the city, bloodlines and the breeder).
 You can find reputed breeders on the official coonhound website here.